|

-The gantt chart in the Critical Path Method spreadsheet is very similar to what you'd see using Microsoft Project, except that I was unable to figure out a good way to add the lines with arrows pointing from the end of one task to the start of a successor.
-Unless you know how to do it, please don't ask me to add that feature.
+The gantt chart in the Critical Path Method spreadsheet is very similar to what you'd see using Microsoft Project, except that it doesn't add the lines with arrows pointing from the end of one task to the start of a successor.
+But, that is an extremely minor limitation compared to the benefit you'll get from the lower cost and ease of use.

 Critical Path Method Spreadsheet